ZiggyCreatures/FusionCache/docs/Update_v0_24_0.md

 If instead you are using them, you need to know that the internal structure of the cache entries for the distributed cache is slightly changed: because of this the so called internal "wire format cache key modifier" that is used when pre-processing the cache key for the distributed cache, via prefix/suffix, had to be changed.

+The same thing can be true for the backplane, where a wire format modifier is used to build the channel name.

-Read about "Wire Format Versioning" in the [related page](CacheLevels.md).
+To read more about "Wire Format Versioning" there are chapters in the respective docs for the [distributed cache](CacheLevels.md) and for the [backplane](Backplane.md).

 Moral of the story: when updating to `v0.24.0` the suggestion is to update all the apps and services that use same distributed cache.